alyy10/Sequential-Data-Processing-Using-ML/README.md

 ## Overview

-This comprehensive Jupyter notebook explores various forms of sequential data and their applications in machine learning.
+This comprehensive project explores various forms of sequential data and their applications in machine learning.
 It demonstrates how to work with non-i.i.d. (non-identically and independently distributed) data, breaking the traditional assumption in machine learning that data points are independent of each other.

-## Learning Objectives

-- Various forms of sequential data and common tasks that can be modeled using sequential data
-- Decomposition of time-series and perform time-series imputation
-- Pre-processing and vectorizing a text dataset
-- Pre-processing and visualizing an audio dataset, and creating spectrograms
-- Applying machine learning techniques to DNA sequence classification

 ## Key Concepts